iapyeh/sshscript/learn-chap01.md

 $.connect('yourname@host-b',pkey=keyB)
 ```

-The reason is that the $.pkey() loads the file depending on its context.
-Under the context of existing ssh connection, it looks for content on the connecting host instead of the local host.
+The reason is that the $.pkey() loads key depending on its context.
+Under the context of having ssh connection, it looks for content on the connecting host.

-## Many commands to run
+## Multiple commands in triple quotes

 If you have many commands to run, you can write them into a triple quotes string. eg.